cliffordru/mcp-meeting-agent/README.md

    The server runs on `http://127.0.0.1:8000/sse` by default and provides the `prepare_meeting()` tool for generating meeting content.

+6. **Use**:
+   For example in Cursor, you can prompt your AI assistant "Using your MCP tools, prepare some fun meeting notes".

 ## Configuration

 Key configuration options in `.env`: